maxwell-geospatial/geodl/README.md

 | `positive_case` | Factor level associated with the positive case for a binary classification.
 Default is the second factor level.
 This argument is not used for multiclass classification.                                                |

 ## Details

+This function will generate a set of summary metrics when provided reference and predicted classes.
+For a multiclass classification problem a confusion matrix is produced with the columns representing the reference data and the rows representing the predictions.
+The following metrics are calculated: overall accuracy (OA), 95% confidence interval for OA (OAU and OAL), the Kappa statistic, map image classification efficacy (MICE), average class user’s accuracy (aUA), average class producer’s accuracy (aPA), average class F1-score, overall error (Error), allocation disagreement (Allocation), quantity disagreement (Quantity), exchange disagreement (Exchange), and shift disagreement (shift).
+For average class user’s accuracy, producer’s accuracy, and F1-score, macro-averaging is used where all classes are equally weighted.
+For a multiclass classification all class user’s and producer’s accuracies are also returned.

 For a binary classification problem, a confusion matrix is returned along with the following metrics: overall accuracy (OA), overall